ahmadie/zfm/README.md

 ### Select a command

-Pressing `ctrl+b` will open an fzf fuzzy selection menu and insert your selection(s) into the current command line
+Pressing `ctrl+b` will open an fzf fuzzy selection menu and execute selected command

+Pressing `ctrl+o` will also display save commands

 ### Options